samcunliffe/ucl-talk-template-marp/README.md

 # UCL talk template with [marp](https://marp.app/)

 This is my very minimalist template for UCL talks using [marp](https://marp.app/)/[marpit](https://marpit.marp.app/).
 Anyone in UCL is welcome to use the template!
 If you're not from UCL then please remove the UCL branding.
+(But at that point, you're just using the default theme!)

 ## How to use this template